 You're ready to install Skype and start chatting when suddenly you’re asked to give your permission to a whole list of things.
 This might seem a bit troubling, after all it’s not easy to understand exactly what you’re giving permission for.
 Skype is designed to take full advantage of the hardware and software on your Android device.
 When you’re asked for permission to access your precise location, it’s only in case you ever want to share your location with one of your Skype contacts.
 Here’s a list of all the Android permissions and what they mean to you:

-Enables Skype to manage Skype accounts in Android’s centralized account management system (Settings > Accounts), allows you to choose to automatically add friends from your address book, and sync contacts with the address book on your device
+Enables Skype to manage Skype accounts in Android’s centralized account management system (Settings > Accounts)

 Enables users to share their location with Skype contacts